arifbudimanar/arifcode-theme/README.md

 # ArifCode Theme

-Oceanic dark theme for VS Code.
+Oceanic dark theme for VS Code and Windows Terminal.

 ## Installation
 ### With Git Clone